-We are starting to experience the transition from winter to spring weather, but until temperatures are more consistent, we must take precautions with our horses.
+We are starting to experience the transition from summer to fall and winter weather, but until temperatures are more consistent, we must take precautions to feed our horses properly during environmental changes.
 We’ll need to consider similar cautions during other seasonal transitions to ensure their digestive tract health.

 One concern with dramatic diet changes is how they affect the healthy microbial population in the equine digestive tract, also known as the gut microbiome.
 This collection of microbes is necessary for proper breakdown of feedstuffs, in particular the more fibrous parts of the diet.
 Drastic changes in the diet can have a negative effect on the microbes, leading to issues such as colic and laminitis.
 Although commonly associated with a change in the concentrate portion of the diet, seasonal changes to pasture, especially increases in nonstructural carbohydrate levels, can have a similar effect.